cudoventures/cudos-docs/docs/learn/concepts/wallets.md

 ## About Keplr

+Keplr is a **non-custodial** wallet.
+This means that your private keys are encrypted and securely stored on your own computer.

 [Keplr](https://www.keplr.app/) is an open source browser extension wallet that supports the Cudos blockchain.
 It enables interoperability with the wider **Inter blockchain (IBC) ecosystem** and provides flexible and account management and wallet functionalities.

 Keplr enables: